HITHESH2023/AI-Driven-Marketplace-for-Vehicles/README.md

 ---

 ## Future Enhancements 🌟
+- Currently the website only has cars, in future other category vehicles can also be added.
 - Integration with payment gateways for secure transactions.
 - Real-time chat between buyers and sellers.
 - AI-powered price suggestions for sellers.